Twins vs. Brewers Player Props Betting Odds

-Christian Yelich and Carlos Correa are among the players with prop bets on the table when the Milwaukee Brewers and the Minnesota Twins play at American Family Field on Tuesday (at 8:10 PM ET).
+Player prop bet odds for Christian Yelich, Carlos Correa and others are available when the Milwaukee Brewers host the Minnesota Twins at American Family Field on Wednesday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!